hughdbrown/download_fixer/README.md

 # Overview
-Courses downloaded from the internet commonly have identical files repeated in directories. these extra files eat up lots of space for no gains.
+Courses downloaded from the internet commonly have identical files repeated in directories.
+These extra files eat up lots of space for no gains.

 `download-fixer` modifies directories of identical files so that there is a single copy of the file in a new directory and all directory-instances then point at the single copy.